 On February 20, 2024, we commenced a consent solicitation with respect to the outstanding notes of a subsidiary of Black Knight, or the Black Knight Notes, pursuant to which we solicited consents from eligible holders to amend the Black Knight Notes and the related indenture, under which they were issued to eliminate certain of the covenants, restrictive provisions and events of default from such indenture.
 The consent solicitation expired February 28, 2024, at which time the requisite majority of consents had been received.
 On February 29, 2024, we paid the consenting holders aggregate cash consideration of \$2.5 million and the amendment to eliminate the covenant to furnish certain reports, documents and information to holders of the Black Knight notes and the trustee under the indenture governing the Black Knight Notes took effect.
-The remaining amendments will take effect on the date On June 5, 2024, we complete completed a private exchange offer to exchange 99.75% of the \$1 billion aggregate principal amount of the outstanding Black Knight Notes for new senior notes issued by us, which is required ICE and the remaining amendments took effect at that time.
+On June 5, 2024, we completed a private offer to exchange 99.75% of the \$1 billion aggregate principal amount of the outstanding Black Knight Notes for new senior notes issued by ICE, or the ICE Original Exchange Notes, and the remaining amendments took effect at that time.
+On September 10, 2024, we completed a registered exchange offer in which virtually all previously outstanding ICE Original Exchange Notes were exchanged for identical new senior notes that were registered under the Securities Act of 1933 and thereby became freely transferable, subject to certain restrictions applicable to affiliates and broker dealers.

 On May 13, 2024, we issued \$750 million in aggregate principal amount of 5.25% senior notes due 2031, or the 2031 Notes.
-We intend to be commenced within 90 days use \$500 million of the expiration net proceeds from the offering of the consent solicitation, 2031 Notes to repay a portion of the aggregate principal amount of the senior notes maturing in May 2025, or the 2025 Notes.
-The net proceeds intended to repay the 2025 Notes have been invested and recorded as short-term restricted investments in our consolidated balance sheet as of June 30, 2024.
+We intend to use \$500 million of the net proceeds from the offering of the 2031 Notes to repay a portion of the aggregate principal amount of the senior notes maturing in May 2025, or the 2025 Notes.
+The net proceeds intended to repay the 2025 Notes have been invested and recorded as short-term restricted investments in our consolidated balance sheet as of June 30, 2024 September 30, 2024.
 We used the remaining net proceeds to assist with the repayments of the outstanding borrowings under the Term Loan.